1. /

 3. An ideal base to explore Andalusia: Malaga is well located for curious travelers with an interest in discovering other parts of Southern Spain.
 From postcard-pretty white Andalusian towns such as Frigiliana, Nerja and Mijas to the hiking trails of Montes de Málaga, there are plenty of options just outside of the city.
 And it’s just a little further to real gems such as Granada, Ronda, Cadiz and Sevilla.

-If you’d like to find out more about Expanish Spanish courses in Spain and Argentina, visit our website or contact us today!
+If you’d like to find out more about Expanish in Spain and Argentina, visit our website or contact us today!

 Share